 - Preparing communications on behalf of a manager

 - Organising travel and itineraries

 - Taking notes and writing minutes during meetings

 - Conducting or preparing any research that the reporting manager may require

 There are no formal education requirements expected of a Personal Assistant.
 However, there are a number of professional qualities that should be included in the duties of a Personal Assistant:

 - Verbal and written articulacy

 - Strong organisational skills

-Are you looking for an Personal Assistant role?
+Are you looking for an Personal Assistant jobs?
 View our latest Personal Assistant jobs here.

 Looking for an Personal Assistant job or Administration specific salary information?
 Head over to our Personal Assistant Salary Guide for insights and trends.